scrim-network/SIMPLE/README.md

 ## Citation

-This code is intended to accompany the results of [(link to paper)](http://www.sciencedirect.com/science/article/pii/S1364815216301347):
+This code is intended to accompany the results of:

-    Bakker, A., P. Applegate, and K. Keller: A semi-empirical model of sea-level contributions from the Greenland Ice Sheet in response to temperature changes.
-Environmental Modeling and Software (2016) 83, 27-35, doi: 10.1016/j.envsoft.2016.05.003.
+'''Bakker, A., P. Applegate, and K. Keller: A semi-empirical model of sea-level contributions from the Greenland Ice Sheet in response to temperature changes.
+Environmental Modeling and Software (2016) 83, 27-35, doi: 10.1016/j.envsoft.2016.05.003. [(link to paper)](http://www.sciencedirect.com/science/article/pii/S1364815216301347)
+'''

 ## SICOPOLIS data
 SICOPOLOS data were made available by Patrick J. Applegate and were derived for: